 Malta is a fairly conservative and family-orientated country.
-Although not the case anymore, it used to be tradition for women to resign after they married because men were supposed to provide for their families.
-Today, women are usually treated as equals in business and it is common to find women in senior management positions.
+Although no longer the case, it used to be tradition for women to resign after they married because men were supposed to provide for their families while women looked after the home.
+Today, women are usually treated as equals in business and it is becoming common to find women in senior management positions.

 This patriarchal, family-focused view does still affect business in Malta.
 Traditional notions of company loyalty and a family atmosphere persist, especially in smaller businesses.
 This can be a good thing, but it can complicate resigning and changing jobs.

 Maltese associates should be acknowledged by their personal or professional titles (Mr, Mrs, Dr) until a good working relationship is established and they suggest moving on to a first name basis.

 Do acknowledge the receipt of emails and phone calls

 Do address those in a senior position in a formal manner